-This stunning stretch of the Spanish coast boasts a diversity as varied as tapas – and just as enticing!
-Whether you want to spend your days lounging by the pool, strolling along the beach or putting on the greens, Costa de Almeria holidays are everything that a Spanish get away should be.
+Whether you want to spend your days lounging by the pool, strolling along the beach or putting on the greens, Costa de Almeria has everything that a Spanish getaway should have.

 However, it’s not only about the sun, sea and sand!
 The buzz of the region’s popular resorts contrasts with breath taking natural landscapes and cultural gems often overlooked by the crowds, meaning holidays to Costa de Almeria truly have something for everyone.

 West of Almeria you will find the bustling resorts of Aguadulce and Roquetas de Mar, where some of the best beaches in the region are to be found.
 Book yourself into one of the ocean front hotels for great views and to enjoy easy access to the sandy shore.
 Or, if you feel like practising your swing, head a little further down the coast to stay in one of the golf resort hotels and take in a round in the sun.

 East of Almeria is the beautiful natural reserve of Cabo de Gata where you’ll find a fantastic range of accommodation.
 From luxury hotels to family friendly resorts, there’s something to suit every budget.
 Its coastal wetlands teem with wildlife, while its deserts and rugged mountain ranges give way to pristine beaches and hidden caves tucked-away from view – perfect for exploring!

 The charming town of San Jose and the fishing village of Adra provide a break from the beach and an opportunity to immerse yourself in the local atmosphere on your Costa de Almeria holidays.
 If you're looking for that perfect, picture postcard Andalusia scene, look no further than the gleaming white village of Mojocar, situated on the northern stretch of the coast.